 Since breakfast is the most important meal of the day, you might as well spoil yourself.
 From breakfast meetings to weekend brunch, Square Meal has 10 mouthwatering suggestions for where to spend your morning – and 10 good reasons to get out of bed.
 Read on for a list of London’s best breakfasts and brunches.

-12 August marks the Glorious Twelfth – the start of the grouse shooting season – and UK chefs will celebrate with dishes that showcase the rich, dark meat of this beautiful bird, as well as other game dishes.
-Find out where you can enjoy roast grouse, be it with traditional bread sauce, game chips or something more avant-garde (such as The Cinnamon Club's chargrilled grouse with pickled pumpkin and black lentils, pictured).
-Be warned, however, that some restaurants will not serve grouse until later in the month, so check before you book.
+Monday 12 August marks the Glorious Twelfth – the start of the grouse shooting season – and UK chefs will celebrate with dishes that showcase the rich, dark meat of this beautiful bird, as well as other game dishes.
+Find out where you can enjoy roast grouse – be it with traditional bread sauce, game chips or something more avant-garde – and book a table via SquareMeal.co.uk.

 Give yourself a dose of la dolce vita this lunchtime with our list of the best pizzas in London.
 Whether you’re hankering after the flavours of a recent holiday, or yearning for the sunshine and sass of this Mediterranean food mecca, there’s nothing better than a pizza done properly.
 Here are the pizzerias that most deserve a slice of your lunchbreak.

 Looking for an extra spurt of energy to get you through the working day?
 Make a pitstop at one of the capital’s top coffee shops.
 From full-on flat whites to creamy cappuccinos, our selection of London’s best coffee shops will have you going from 0 to 60 in, well, about half an hour or so.